tobykurien/NSA_b_gone/README.md

 - Implements a MAC address randomizer.
 A random MAC address is assigned to the configured network device.
 - Implements a hostname randomizer.
 A random hostname is created for your machine, e.g. ```mqiCbaDyhelw```.
 - Implements a very strict firewall which, by default, allows *no* internet traffic.
-Current connections will get dropped (eventually).
 To gain internet access, you need to run the application under the "internet" group (see [Usage](#usage)).

 # Why?